SAP-samples/teched2023-AD266/exercises/ex4/README.md

 So let's enhance the `GoalServiceHandler` to implement these interactions with the SuccessFactors API.

+## 4.1 Create a Remote Service Object

+Similarly to the OpenAPI consumption discussed in exercise 3 we need to define a service object that we will use to run our OData queries.

+- [ ] 🔨 **Add the following field to the `GoalServiceHandler` class:**

+    ```java
+    @Autowired
+    @Qualifier(cds.gen.goal.Goal_.CDS_NAME)
+    private CqnService goalService;
+    ```

+// the tip below seems to be out of place
+> **Tip:** Treat the package names with caution.
+Depending on how you name your CDS entities and services as well as how remote services are named there may be naming clashes.
+>
+> In our case the generated API class for the SuccessFactors service is similar to the generated entity class `cds.gen.goalservice.Goal_` of our `GoalServcie`.
+So the fully qualified class name is shown here.
+>
+> Feel free to rename the `cds.gen.goalservice.Goal_` entity later as an optional exercise.

-## 4.1 - Fetch all Learning Goals of a User in GoalServiceHandler
+## 4.2 - Fetch all Learning Goals of a User in GoalServiceHandler

 First, we'll write a query that fetches all goals of the user.
 We'll then refine the query to look for the learning goal specifically.

-### 4.1.1 Fetch all Goals
+### 4.2.1 Fetch all Goals

 - [ ] 🔨 **Extend the `getLearningGoals()` method in `GoalServiceHandler` class ([here](../../srv/src/main/java/com/sap/cloud/sdk/demo/ad266/remote/GoalServiceHandler.java)) as follows:**
     ```java